Luke's Notes

 Starting blogging

 Lots of bloggers post on blogging.
 Bloggers write about what they do and think about, so blogging gets covered.
 What I'm talking about here is personal blogging; not multi-author blogs or organisations' blogs.
-And proper old school writing on your own blog, not micro-blogging on social media like X, Facebook, or Instagram.
-On a personal blog you can write things which may not be publishable by multi-author or organisations' blog sites - musings, for instance, yet ones that are worth writing and maybe worth reading by some.
+And proper old-school writing on your own blog, not micro-blogging on social media like X, Facebook, or Instagram.
+On a personal blog, you can write things which may not be publishable by multi-author or organisations' blog sites - musings, for instance, yet ones that are worth writing and maybe worth reading by some.

 I'd long wanted to have a blog, from the early days when they first appeared.
 I wrote for other blogging platforms, political or academic ones.
 But I was nervous about having my own.
 One reason was that it would mean not going through a filter on another platform, where an editor would check what I had said and stop me from saying anything stupid.
 This has occurred.